-The invention of the Waterlase Dental Laser from Biolase Technologies has changed the way some dentists perform root canals.
-Waterlase uses a laser and high-pressure water system to remove dead tissue and infection from the root’s canal.
-The only root canal laser approved by the FDA, the Waterlase system produces enough heat and pressure to remove debris without using drills or hand files, cutting down the time spent in the dental chair.
+The invention of the Dental LASERs has changed the way some dentists perform root canals.
+LASER RCT uses high energy beam and high-pressure water system to remove dead tissue and infection from the root’s canal.
+LASER system produces enough heat and pressure to remove debris without using drills or hand files, cutting down the time spent in the dental chair.

-The Waterlase laser cleans the root more thoroughly than conventional root canal techniques.
+The LASER RCT cleans the root more thoroughly than conventional root canal techniques.
 Microorganisms can hide in the dentinal tubules, or tiny holes, of the dentin surrounding the root.
 With conventional root canals, the cleaning process doesn’t always reach all of the tubules, leaving behind some of the bacteria well after the root canal is filled and sealed.

-The laser penetrates deep into the porous tubules, removing bacteria without damaging the surrounding tissue.
-While traditional root canal instruments only clean out the tooth’s root, the laser actually sterilizes it, increasing your chances of a successful procedure.
+The LASER penetrates deep into the porous tubules, removing bacteria without damaging the surrounding tissue.
+While traditional root canal instruments only clean out the tooth’s root, it actually sterilizes it, increasing your chances of a successful procedure.